Dayton DUI / OVI Lawyers

 In addition to the administrative license suspension in Ohio, an individual may also be charged with a criminal DUI or OVI offense in Dayton.
 The criminal case and administrative license suspension are separate and can both result in driver’s license suspensions.
 Most people are more familiar with the criminal aspect of a driving under the influence offense, which can include pre-trial motions, hearings, DUI trial, sentencing and appeals.
 Some of the most common DUI or OVI offenses in Ohio are:

-First OVI – Ohio Revised Code § 4511.19 – An individuals can be charged with this offense if they operate any vehicle or drive under the influence of alcohol, controlled substance, or any combination of alcohol and controlled substances, and they have a BAC of .08% or higher.
+First OVI – Ohio Revised Code § 4511.19 – An individual can be charged with this offense if they operate any vehicle or drive under the influence of alcohol, controlled substance, or any combination of alcohol and controlled substances, and they have a BAC of .08% or higher.
 This offense is generally punishable as a misdemeanor of the first degree.

 Second OVI - Ohio Revised Code § 4511.19 – An individual can be charged with this offense if they operate their vehicle under the influence of alcohol, controlled substance, or combination of both and have a BAC of .08% or higher within six years of a prior OVI conviction.
 This offense is generally punishable as a misdemeanor of the first degree.